Chimamanda Ngozi Adichie TED talk is a thought-provoking speech about the danger of a single story.

 For example, Africa is portrayed in many novels as a place where people are affected by extreme poverty.
-In her speech, she gives examples of her life.
+Chimamanda Ngozi Adichie’s speech cites examples based on her life experiences.

-Chimamanda Ngozi Adichie speech starts by describing how they used to live in a neighborhood where people were poor and her mother used to tell her on why she should eat food and finish rather than wasting because other people can’t afford to buy food.
+Her mother used to tell her why she should eat food and finish rather than wasting because other people can’t afford to buy food.

 She remembers how she used to read a lot when she was young and how the novels she read kept portraying the west as a place where they drink ginger beer and good things.